 The Life and Times of Toulouse-Lautrec

 Henri de Toulouse-Lautrec Monfa (right – in disguise!) was a pioneering artist in late 19th century Paris and became well known for his depictions of the nightlife and bohemian milieu of Montmartre.
 But his oeuvre was much wider than this and his draughtsmanship was extraordinary, and many artists continue to draw inspiration from his work.
 Sadly, he was permanently afflicted by an inherited disease that limited his ability to move around, and he later succumbed to syphilis and alcoholism.
 This talk examines his life, his experiences in Paris, and his art, including his groundbreaking poster designs.

 If you are interested in booking any of these talks, please contact me by email email@example.com or by telephone 01788 334658

 Interested in these talks?

-If you are interested in any of these talks, please contact me by email or telephone for further information.
+If you are interested in any of these talks, especially in the current circumstances the possibility of an online talk via Zoom, please contact me by email or telephone for further information.

 Please do get in touch with me if you represent a group, club or society looking for a speaker.